dbajava/dbreports/README.txt

 		<password>nOpAsSfOrYa</password> --Database password
 		<mailto>pat.murphy@eeee.com</mailto> --Email(s) that will recive the report. for more than one e-mail use ","
 		<mailhost>54.33.162.22</mailhost> -- SMTP server needed to send e-mail
+		<fattach>true</fattach> -- set it to false to get the report on the e-mail body instead of attached file.
+True to have the report attached
 		<report> -- add one tag report for each report for this particular instance
 			<title></title> - Report Title
 			<query>select instance_name,host_name,version,startup_time,SYSDATE from gv$instance</query> -- Report Query - Please check XML special chars session